-One of my friends with low vision bought an umbrella hat so they don’t have to worry about balancing anything and can just focus on their cane.
-I thought this was a really creative idea and while I am yet to try it, mostly because of the constantly windy weather on campus, I am including it because it seems to work really well for them.
+One of my friends with low vision bought an umbrella hat.
+This way, they don’t have to worry about balancing anything and can just focus on their cane.
+I thought this was a really creative idea, though since my campus is very windy, it wouldn’t work for me.

 Leave extra time for destinations

 For me, I usually allow an extra five minutes to get somewhere if it’s raining.
-Since I walk slower than normal because of the reduced motion of my cane and the rain/fog on my glasses, it will take me longer to get places.
+I walk slower than normal because of the reduced motion of my cane and the rain/fog on my glasses.
 I let teachers know about this on the first day of class and send an email right before I leave my dorm.

 Find alternative transportation

 One time, I was set to give a student a tour of campus when suddenly, it started pouring rain.
-Trying to think fast, I used the school campus shuttle to show them around, since all of the classrooms on campus are within a short walk of the bus stops.
-This wound up working very well, and I’ve used the school transportation when I have to walk halfway across campus in pouring rain.
-Learn how to navigate university buses here.
+I used the school campus shuttle to show them around, since all of the classrooms on campus are within a short walk of the bus stops.
+This worked very well, and I’ve used the school transportation when I have to walk halfway across campus in pouring rain.

 In case of lightning

-These aren’t much of a problem at my school, but back in high school, my friend and I wound up watching a parking lot flood before we had to try and get in their truck.
+When I was in high school, my friend and I watched a Wendy’s parking lot flood from inside.
+It was fun to watch until we realized we had to get in their truck afterwards, which was parked outside.
 It may seem tempting to run, but don’t!
 Instead, walk slowly and use your cane to determine the depth of the water and how wide the area is.
 Use a human guide and ask them to help you get to safety.
 If it begins to get difficult, move over to the nearest building or shelter and call campus security.
-I would recommend carrying a few paper towels with you in case you wind up in this situation, as wet canes can be very frustrating to work with.
+I would recommend carrying a few paper towels with you in case you wind up in this situation.
+Wet canes can be very frustrating to work with.

 If you are stuck

-If you have slipped in a puddle or the rain is coming down so hard you can’t see, call campus security and let them know you are a student with low vision/blindness and are unable to get to your destination, and that you are injured or in danger of being injured.
+If you have slipped in a puddle or the rain is coming down so hard you can’t see, call campus security.
+Let them know you are a student with low vision/blindness and are unable to get to your destination.
+In addition, mention that you are injured or in danger of being injured.
 They will send down a police car to escort you to your apartment safely.
 In cases like this, I usually call my professor and let them know the situation, and attend class remotely over FaceTime or by phone.